 Reporter Kevin McDonald meets two young scientists, Gerard Fitzpatrick from St. Michael's, Merrion Road, and Liam Fitzgerald from CBS in Thurles.
 They discuss their projects on drug abuse and battery recharging demonstrating the diversity of the projects on show at the exhibition.
 Jane Feehan from St. Brendan's Community School was the overall winner in 1994 for her project 'The Secret Life of the Calluna Case-Carrier'.

-This RTÉ News report by Kevin McDonald was broadcast on 6 January 1994.
+An RTÉ News report broadcast on 6 January 1994.
+The reporter is Kevin McDonald.

 Aer Lingus Flight Simulator on show at the 1994 Young Scientist Exhibition.